 The library has one-way and two-way databinding.
 They're implemented as custom attributes, and you can add your own binding types.

-Binds a property of the target element, such as hidden
+Binds a property of the target element, such as hidden, to an expression

 evaluated against the surrounding scope (usually a viewmodel).
 If